Guest007/Rosenfox/About-config_Short_manual_en-US.md

     security.ssl3.rsa_des_ede3_sha=false

-- TOR, PROXY
+- PORTS

-**Attention: Do not change this settings if you don't understand what you are doing!**
+**Attention: DO NOT change settings in this part if you don't understand what you are doing!**

-To retrieve data, Mozilla can be configured to route its requests through another server:
+To retrieve data, Mozilla can be configured to route its requests through another local server, e.g. Polipo and another software:

-    network.proxy.type=1 (ON, manual proxy configuration - recommended with TOR & Polipo)
+    network.proxy.type=1 (ON, manual proxy configuration - for example: Polipo)

 or: